How to Liquidate a Company in Ecuador

 Ecuadorian legislation considers that a company is in the process of ‘dissolution’ when its accumulated losses are equal to half of its capital, plus total reserves.
 Shareholders may choose to counter this status by recapitalizing the company.
 Otherwise, they’ll begin the process to liquidate the company in Ecuador.

-1. Liquidate through a petition
+Liquidate a company in Ecuador easily through a petition

 Both local and foreign companies that do not have outstanding obligations or debts to third parties can request a voluntary dissolution, liquidation and cancellation in the same act.
 This can shorten processing times for full liquidation.